High cholesterol? The cause may not be what you think

 Anybody can have high cholesterol, whether they appear visually healthy or not.

 If you have high cholesterol, you may have been told to simply alter your diet or exercise more.

-While this is an effective method for many people, there are multiple explanations why you could be suffering from high cholesterol - and it might not be your fault.
+While this is an effective method for many people, there are many causes of high cholesterol and it might not be your fault.

 In this guide we’ll explain some of the less talked about reasons why your cholesterol could be high, dissect the myths from the facts, and what you can do to lower or maintain healthy cholesterol levels.

 What is cholesterol?

 Cholesterol is a fatty, waxy substance formed in your liver and can be found in some foods, but they aren’t created equally - just 25% of cholesterol comes from the food you eat while the other 75% is made by your liver.